Year 1 2025 - 2026

 As always, it is important to keep our bodies just as active as our minds and so for PE we will be focusing on developing our basic skills; sending and receiving; dance and gymnastics.

-Spring Term
+Spring term

-In maths, we developed our understanding of place value up to 50, practised number bonds to 20, and explored capacity, volume, and measurement through practical activities.
+Spring 2: We will develop our understanding of place value up to 50, practised number bonds to 20, and explored capacity, volume, and measurement through practical activities.

 Summer Term